Pedro León

-Pedro León Sánchez Gil (/es/; born 24 November 1986), known as León, is a Spanish professional footballer who plays as a right winger for Real Murcia.
+Pedro León Sánchez Gil (/es/; born 24 November 1986), known as León, is a Spanish former professional footballer who played as a right winger.

 After making a name for himself at Valladolid and Getafe, he transferred to Real Madrid in 2010.
 He left after a sole season troubled by problems with the management, going on to represent Getafe and Eibar also in La Liga and make 346 appearances in the competition (43 goals scored).
+He started and finished his 22-year career with Murcia.

 A Spain under-21 international, León represented the nation at the 2009 European Championship.

 Club career

 Murcia

 Born in Mula, Region of Murcia, León began playing with local Muleño CF and Nueva Vanguardia's youth teams, eventually moving in early 2004 to Real Murcia CF to finish his youth career.

 After a spell with the B team, he made his official debut with the main squad on 15 January 2005, in a Segunda División 5–1 loss away loss against UE Lleida, going on to play a further six matches during the season and scoring in a 3–1 win at neighbouring Ciudad de Murcia.

 The following two seasons, León became an integral player for Murcia, netting seven goals in the 2006–07 campaign, several from free kicks, as the side returned to La Liga after a three-year absence.
 In January 2007, he was rumoured to be moving to Real Madrid or Chelsea, being speculated that the latter would buy him for £3.4 million.